rgarcia-101/Sondera/Design/UserStories.md

 ### ToDo *

-As a user, I want a way to jot down tasks I plan on doing
+As a user, I want a way to plan out and visualise tasks I plan on doing

 ### Organize ToDo